 In the months leading up to moving to Sheffield for university, I could hardly wait.
-I was so excited to start a new chapter in my life, meeting brand new people, throwing away old expectations and starting fresh.
-Though I loved Brighton and my friends there, going to another city hundreds of miles away from home seemed like a journey I needed to take.
+I was so excited to start a new chapter in my life, meeting brand new people, throwing away old expectations and starting afresh.
+Though I loved Brighton and my friends there, going to another city hundreds of miles away from home seemed like a journey I needed to embark on.
 And I’ve never looked back.
 I’m an entirely different person than the eighteen year old girl who first step foot in Sheffield, and I’m better for it.

 I’m still me though, and old pieces of me keep floating back up to the surface whenever I make a visit back to Brighton.
-Whether its falling back into new habits, or simply reminiscing with friends as we catch up, I will always be that teenage girl who loved nothing more than go to the beach with her friends everyday.
+Whether its falling back into old habits, or simply reminiscing with friends as we catch up, I will always be that teenage girl who loved nothing more than going to the beach with her friends everyday.
 Then before I know it, I’m back in Sheffield, settling back into my regular rhythms, settling into a slightly different version of myself.

 I guess this is why I was slightly nervous of my friends meeting, because it’s like two words colliding.
 Suddenly, the two different versions of myself would meet face to face, and the world would implode.
 Well, maybe not something as dramatic as that.
 But there is always a sense of, I hope they like each other.
 Will they think I act differently?
 What if I come across as a big fake all along?
 I needn’t have worried.
 Of course, everyone got along like a house on fire, and we had a wonderful weekend.